 In 1804 Anuvong became king of Vientiane.
 By 1825 Anuvong had become determined to overthrow Siamese domination and restore the kingdom of Lan Xang.
 In 1827 he advanced into Siam but was defeated and forced to retreat.
 Anuvong fled to Vietnam.
 Several months later he returned to Vientiane but was captured by the Siamese (Thais) ending all hope of a restored Lan Xang.

 The French in Laos

-In 1867-68 a Frenchman called Francis Garnier travelled through Laos.
+In 1867-68 a Frenchman called Francis Garnier traveled through Laos.
 However the French left Laos alone for two decades.
 Then in the late 1880s and early 1890s French influence in the area grew.
 Finally in 1893 the Siamese formally surrendered all territory east of the River Mekong to the French.

 Laos became part of the French empire in Southeast Asia.
 However the French took little interest in Laos and few French people lived there.

 In 1941 the French fought a war with the Thais for Laotian territory.
 The Japanese forced an armistice and parts of Laos were given to Thailand.
 Then in April 1945 the Japanese forced the pro-French king Sisavang Vong to declare independence from France.
 Following the Japanese surrender in September 1945 prince Phesarath was prime minister of Laos.
 He headed a government called Lao Issara (free Lao).

 However Laotian independence did not last long.
 In March 1946 the French invaded Laos and by May 1946 they were in control of the country again.

 Then in 1950 the Pro-Communist Prince Souphanouvong formed an organisation that became known as Paphet Lao (Land of the Lao).
 At first it was a relatively small organisation backed by the Viet Minh.